The Last Bite—Summer’s Don’t-Miss Dish from Edible Santa Barbara

 To make the salad, Chef Perez starts with a local, ripe watermelon and cuts it into 3 inch-long rectangles, 1 inch thick – with peel and seeds removed.
 Sprinkle the watermelon with olive oil, salt and pepper.
 Make sure the grill is very hot, and then place the watermelon on the grill for 2 to 3 minutes to get some nice grill marks.
 Then, turn it over to about a minute, just to warm the other side.

 On a plate, spread some basil oil (or basil-infused olive oil), and then drizzle it with red wine syrup (made by heating 2 parts red wine, 1 part vinegar, 1 part sugar and some rosemary).
-Top with tomato concassé (blanched, peeled, seeded & chopped tomatoes), toasted pistachios and micro basil.
+Top with sliced radish, tomato concassé (blanched, peeled, seeded & chopped tomatoes), toasted pistachios and micro basil.